Of the many restaurants and bars whose names were called at this month’s Dayton.com Best of Dayton 2016 awards party, one name kept popping up.

 It must be true because, despite a small parking lot that they share with another business, it doesn’t take long for the sizable main room to fill up.
 There’s also a separate party room that Bunkers gets requests for on a daily basis.

-This announcement was a bit of a surprise to some, as perennial breakfast mainstays Golden Nugget Pancake Hose and Tank’s Bar & Grill took second and third, respectively.
+This announcement was a bit of a surprise to some, as perennial breakfast mainstays Golden Nugget Pancake House and Tank’s Bar & Grill took second and third, respectively.
 But Bunkers regulars weren’t surprised at all.
 With more than 20 different options and portions that never fail to fill, the Vandalia eatery gave Daytonians a solid reason to get up a little earlier.

 “Saturday (and Sunday) mornings we have a line out the door,” manager Amy Glavin said.
 “It’s phenomenal.”